starzel/buildoutskel/BUILDOUT-README.txt

 Usage
 =====

-Customize the files site.cfg and versions.cfg according to site
+Customize the file site.cfg for site specific configuration.
+Add Version pinnnings as required to floating_versions.cfg and pinned_versions.cfg If required, override default configurations in custom.cfg

 Documentation
 =============

-This buildout can be used for most common Plone-Sites.
+This buildout can be used for most common Plone-Sites. create a buildout.cfg link that links to
-./bin/buildout -c bo-deploy.cfg sets up a zeo-setup with one zeo-client.
+- bo-deploy.cfg for a zeo-setup with one zeo-client
-./bin/buildout -c bo-develop.cfg sets up a development-buildout with some useful tools
+- bo-develop.cfg for a development-buildout with some useful tools

 Creating a new project